raphaelweis/dotfiles/README.md

 ### Sddm

-On arch, we can install either `sddm` or `sddm-git`.
+On arch, you can install either `sddm` or `sddm-git`.
 To start using sddm, enable it with systemd:
 ```
 systemctl enable sddm.service
 ```
 Everything should now function correctly on next reboot.

 For theming, there are a couple dependencies that are needed.
-For Arch we can install:
+For Arch you can install:
 ```
 qt5-graphicaleffects qt5-svg qt5-quickcontrols2
 ```

-We can then copy the theme folder into `/usr/share/sddm/themes`.
+You can then copy the theme folder into `/usr/share/sddm/themes`.
 Do not forget to create `/etc/sddm.conf.d/theme.conf` (you can name the file whatever you want) and add these 2 lines:
 ```
 [Theme]
 Current=<YOUR_SDDM_THEME>
 ```
-for example with catpuccin we can use `Current=catpuccin-mocha` (or any other flavor)
+for example with catpuccin you can use `Current=catpuccin-mocha` (or any other flavor)

-Depending on the theme, we might want to show a profile picture for the selected user.
+Depending on the theme, you might want to show a profile picture for the selected user.
 For that, sddm will look for a png image named `.face.icon` located in `~`.
-Additionaly, we need to grant sddm the correct access rights to this picture, which can be done using these 2 commands, per the [Arch wiki](https://wiki.archlinux.org/title/SDDM#User_icon_(avatar))
+Additionaly, you need to grant sddm the correct access rights to this picture, which can be done using these 2 commands, per the [Arch wiki](https://wiki.archlinux.org/title/SDDM#User_icon_(avatar))
 ```
 setfacl -m u:sddm:x ~/